 Originally published 3-5-2019

-We’re going to review three specific technologies in detail, Crystalline (c-Si), as designed for portable applications, amorphous silicon (a-Si), and copper indium gallium selenide (CIGS).
-We will also address two other solar technologies organic (OPV), an emerging technology in the commercial space, and gallium arsenide (GaAs), a highly efficient but costly solar technology.
+• We will also briefly address two other solar technologies: Organic (OPV), an emerging technology in the commercial space, and Gallium Arsenide (GaAs), a highly efficient but costly solar technology.

 Take this blog post with you!